 Allistair Covell is an award-winning British artist whose practice is an exploration of colour and pattern on a surface.
 Allistair creates vibrant and rhythmic abstract paintings that are inspired by his synaesthesic responses to music and sound.

-Allistair fuses his synaesthetic experiences with traditional painting subject matter, such as recordings of people and places, even memoires, to create expressive abstract compositions.
+Allistair fuses his synaesthetic experiences with traditional painting subject matter, such as recordings of people and places, even memories, creating expressive abstract compositions.

 In January 2014 Allistair won the inaugural AfghanMade Best Young Designer Award at the 9th Carpet Design Awards at Domotex Hannover in Germany.
-The award was Allistair’s first experience of creating a composition solely for a woven surface.
-Driven by a fascination of the artistic heritage and traditional techniques involved in making carpets, Allistair began to work with weavers in Afghanistan and Nepal to translate some of his artworks into hand-knotted carpets, creating textile interpretations of his vivid abstract paintings.
+The award was Allistair’s first experience of creating a design that would be translated into a woven surface.
+Driven by a fascination of the artistic heritage and traditional techniques involved in making carpets, Allistair began to work with weavers in Afghanistan and Nepal to translate a selection of his artworks into a series of hand-knotted carpets, creating textile interpretations of his vivid abstract paintings.

-Allistair works, and has worked, with a number of international organisations, companies and initiatives including Turquoise Mountain, AfghanMade, Rug-Maker, Craig & Rose Paints and Think Positive Prints UK, alongside working on projects with organisations such as Campaign for Wool, Arts Thread and Calzada Fox.
+Allistair has worked with a number of international organisations, companies and initiatives including Turquoise Mountain, AfghanMade, Rug-Maker, Craig & Rose Paints and Think Positive Prints UK, alongside working on projects with organisations such as Campaign for Wool, Arts Thread and Calzada Fox.

 Allistair is a graduate of the University of the Arts London with a BA (Hons) in Surface Design and also holds a Foundation Degree with Distinction in Fashion and Textile Design from the University of Bedfordshire.

-You can step into Allistair’s world of colour and pattern through his Instagram account, where new artworks are shown alongside archive designs, or follow him on Twitter for news and exhibition updates.
-For any other enquiries, please contact Allistair via Email.
+Step into Allistair’s world of colour and pattern with his Instagram account, where new artworks are shown alongside archival paintings and design or follow him on Twitter for news and exhibition updates.